Nonparametric estimation of a factorizable density using diffusion models: Sub-Optimality of a Vanilla Score Matching Estimator

-From the convergence rate of the score function estimator $\widehat\bff_{\rm VS}$, one can derive the same convergence rate with respect to the total variation for the corresponding density estimator $\widehat p_{\rm VS}$ via \citep{girsanov1960transforming, le2016brownian}; see also Remark 2.3 of \cite{bogachev2016distances}.
-While the rate $n^{-\frac{ \beta-1}{ 2 (\beta-1) + d }}$ is optimal for estimating the score function, the optimal rate for density estimation with respect to the total variation is strictly faster.
-Therefore, when vanilla score matching is viewed as an implicit density estimation method, its optimality would not be guaranteed.
+The rate in (\ref{eq:rate-ns}) is a lower bound, which implies that the convergence rate of $\widehat \bff_{\rm VS}$ cannot be faster.
+The slower rate, compared to Theorem~\ref{secthm:2}, arises from the fact that the score function is only $(\beta-1)$-smooth, which is strictly less smooth than the density.
+From the convergence rate of the score function estimator $\widehat\bff_{\rm VS}$, one can derive the same convergence rate with respect to the total variation for the corresponding density estimator $\widehat p_{\rm VS}$ via Girsanov's theorem \citep{girsanov1960transforming, le2016brownian}; see also Remark 2.3 of \citet{bogachev2016distances}.
+While the rate $n^{-\frac{ \beta-1}{ 2 \beta + d }}$ is optimal for estimating the score function, the optimal rate for density estimation with respect to the total variation is strictly faster.
+Hence, the optimality of $\widehat{p}_{\rm VS}$ is not guaranteed.
+Although we do not have a formal proof that $d_{\rm TV}(\widehat{p}_{\rm VS}, p_0) \gtrsim n^{-(\beta-1)/(2\beta + d)}$, we conjecture that this is indeed the case and do not pursue a formal proof in the current paper.